Instagram

 The number of Threads users has dropped by half

 Meta CEO Mark Zuckerberg says the new social network has lost more than half of its users.
-After we wrote about the milestone of 100 million users in the first five days of its release, Zuckerberg has now surprised the public by declaring that the number is plummeting.
-“If you get 100 million people to sign up, in an ideal scenario it would be great if those people, or at least half of them, stay.
-So far, we're not that far," says Zuckerberg.
+After reporting on the 100 million user milestone in the first five days of its launch, Zuckerberg has now surprised the public by saying that the number is plummeting.
+“If you get to 100 million people signing up, ideally, it would be great if those people, or at least half of them, stay.
+We’re not that far away yet,” Zuckerberg says.

-Zuckerberg - who commented on the situation in a call with employees that was also listened to by the Reuters news agency - described the development as "normal" and said he expected user retention to level off as new features are added to the app.
+Zuckerberg - who commented on the situation in a call with employees, which was also listened to by the Reuters news agency - described the developments as "normal" and said he expected user retention to stabilize as new features are added to the app.

 At the time of its release, there were already many criticisms about the limited functionality of the Threads platform.
 They came both from the general public and from the profession.
 Meta has since added new features, such as separate "following" and "for you" feeds, and expanded the scope to translate posts into different languages.